dylanaraps/pash/README.md

 # pash

-A simple password manager using GPG.
+A simple password manager using GPG written in POSIX `sh`.

 ```
 pash